gjbex/training-material/Python/Numba/README.md

     implementation with numba JIT and eager JIT.
 1. `Primes`: code to compute the first n prime numbers comparing a pure Python implementation with numba JIT and eager JIT.
+1. `Ufunc`: defining a numpy ufunc using numba.